coala/projects/_projects/optimize_caching.md

 ##### CODING PHASE 1

+* Thorough tests have been performed to concretely ascertain a measurable performance gain.
+* `Directory` class has been implemented.
+* `FileFactory` class has been implemented and the file contents in the `file-dict` have been replaced with the factory objects.
+(Both these classes would later be used for implementing ignore directories functionality)
+* The corresponding code is properly tested, documented, reviewed, and merged.

+##### CODING PHASE 2

-* The Proposed change to not explore unchanged directories has been
+* The Proposed change to ignore unchanged directories has been implemented.
-  implemented.
 * Thorough tests have been performed to concretely ascertain a measurable
   performance gain.
-* The corresponding code is properly tested, documented, reviewed, and merged.

-##### CODING PHASE 2

-* Section-based caching has been implemented.
+* At least one of the cache control flags have been implemented.
 * The corresponding code has been thoroughly tested, documented, reviewed, and
   merged.
-* At least one of the proposed performance bottleneck improvements have been
-  implemented, tested, documented, and merged.

 ##### CODING PHASE 3

-* At least an additional proposed performance bottleneck improvement has been
+* All the remaining cache control flags like `--cache-optimize`, `--cache-compression`, etc have been implemented.
-  implemented, tested, documented, and merged.
+* The corresponding code is properly tested, documented, reviewed, and merged.
 * A final report describing the measured performance improvements for the
   various implemented techniqes has been published.